coderhs/hsps.in/content/about.md

 ## As a speaker

-I love sharing what I learn, even the simple thing.
-As a self learner (and slow learner) myself, I have gained tremendous knowledge and gained life changing inspiration from those who take the effort to explain the small & complicated stuff in detail.
+I love sharing what I learn, even the simple stuff.
+As a self learner (and slow learner) myself, I have gained tremendous knowledge and life changing inspiration from those who take the effort to explain the small & complicated stuff in much detail.
 I try to do the same by speaking, coaching, and helping beginners.

 {{% admonition success "Few Technical Conf/Meetups where i got an opportunity to speak" %}}
 * Ruby Conf Taiwan, 2016